achristoforou1/hotel-booking-app/README.md

 - **Responsively App** – Used to capture responsive layout previews across devices.
 - **W3C Validator** – Used to verify HTML and CSS compliance.
 - **pep8ci.herokuapp.com** – Used for Python PEP8 code validation.
+- **dbdiagram.io** – Used to design and visualize the Entity Relationship Diagram.
-- **My mentor, Moritz Wach** – For insightful guidance and support throughout the project, especially during initial layout ideas, debugging and validation.
+- **Mentor, Moritz Wach** – For insightful guidance and support throughout the project, especially during initial layout ideas, debugging and validation.
 - **Stack Overflow & Django Docs** – For code snippets, troubleshooting, and documentation references during development.
 - **Pexels Images** – For the background image used in the site design (https://www.pexels.com/photo/palm-trees-at-night-258154/).
 - **YouTube Tutorials** – Various videos were consulted to assist with debugging Django issues, configuring PostgreSQL, and setting up the Heroku deployment pipeline.